-In 2014, the first of 4 total lunar eclipses occurs on Passover (First Feast Day), April 15, 2014, followed by a solar eclipse on April 29, 2014, then the second total lunar eclipse occurs on the Feast of Succoth (Last Fall Feast Day), October 8, 2014, followed by another solar eclipse on October 23, 2014.
+In 2014, the first of 4 total lunar eclipses occurred on Passover (First Feast Day), April 15, 2014, followed by a solar eclipse on April 29, 2014, then the second total lunar eclipse occurs on the Feast of Succoth or Tabernacles (Last Fall Feast Day), October 8, 2014, followed by another solar eclipse on October 23, 2014.

 Tetrads of four sequential lunar eclipses with no intervening partial lunar eclipses occurs 6 other times in this century, but this is the only time it occurs on the Jewish holy days of Passover and Feast of Tabernacles.

 The last time that four blood red moons occurred together was in 1967-1968, probably related to the recapture of Jerusalem by Israel.
 The time that the tetrad occurred before this was in 1949-1950, probably related to Israel becoming a nation.
 Before this time, the last occurrence was 1493-1494, probably related to the expulsion of the Jews from Spain.

 Since 1 AD, a "Biblical tetrad" has occurred on these holy days a total of 7 times.
 In 2014-2015, it will be the 8th time.
 It won't occur again for another 500 years.
 Passover, April 15, 2014, total lunar eclipse (Partial solar eclipse, April 29, 2014) Feast of Tabernacles, October 8, 2014, total lunar eclipse (Partial solar eclipse, October 23, 2014)